saada/SF-Film-Locations/README.md

 If you're using docker-machine, you can run `docker-machine ls` to find out the machine's ip.
 Otherwise, if you're using boot2docker, you can run `boot2docker ip` to get the ip.

-# Hosting

-The app is deployed on digital ocean at the following url: http://104.131.113.19/

 # Files written by me

 	myapp/views/*